mdchemey/league-tweetbot/README.md

 It will then wait for the game to end, then pull up information about the game's results and tweet "(Summoner Name) just went (K/D/A) as (Champion) in a (Win/Loss) on the (Map). #LeagueOfLegends (Match History Link to that game)

 When running, the program will create a file named 'DONOTTOUCH.txt' and, as the filename suggests, you should not change the contents of that file.
 If you mess with it during a game, the program will break and/or get stuck in an infinite loop which prevents you from using it until you restart it.

+KNOWN ISSUES IN v0.2:

+If you play one champion on the same map within a short number of games, Twitter will return an error due to its rule against repeated tweets.
+Additionally, if you play the same champion on the same map two or more times in a row, the server check will prematurely succeed, resulting in it retrieving data for the wrong game.
+May create fixes for v0.3; in the meantime, I would recommend trying to vary champion picks a bit.